YadavThapa/Data-Science-Final-Project/README.md

 ## Project Overview
 We all know the customer satisfaction drives business success and data analytics provides insight into what customers think. for e.g."360-degree customer view" refers to aggregating data describing a customer's purchases and customer service interactions.

 The "Starbucks" George Washington Data Science Capstone challenge data set is a simulation of customer behavior on the Starbucks rewards mobile application.
 Periodically, Starbucks sends offers to users that may be an advertisement, discount, or buy one get one free (BOGO).
-An important characteristic regarding this dataset is that not all users receive the same offer.
+The important characteristics of this dataset is that not all users receive the same offer.

 ### Datasets
 The given datasets contain three files.

 Here is the schema and explanation of each variable in the files:
 ### portfolio.json
 The first file describes the characteristics of each offer, including its duration and the amount a customer needs to spend to complete it (difficulty). id (string) - offer id